 I recently started drinking coffee again.
 Caffeine has always had the effect of narrowing my focus and reducing mind-wandering.
 The downside is, caffeine makes me less likely to get into diffuse mode, the other main mode of thinking.

 Focused mode means taking a direct, head-on approach to work: writing an email on your laptop, reading an article, or cooking from a recipe.
 Even leisure activities can be focused: playing an engaging video game can make you focus more than anything you do at work.
-Netflix, even if relaxing, also occupies your full attention and leaves little room for other thoughts.
+Even if relaxing, Netflix occupies your full attention and leaves little room for other thoughts.

 Since I re-started my coffee habit, I noticed I rarely enter diffuse mode.
 That's the downside of caffeine: it helps with focus but makes it harder to step back and look at the big picture and connect different ideas.

-You now have the permission to take this time and see for yourself.
+You now have permission to take this time and see for yourself.